Sentry Page Protection

 Past Week Asset Class returns

-- US markets were the top performing equity region this past week with Emerging markets lagging.
+- European markets were the top performing equity region this past week with US markets lagging.

-- U.S. bonds (Black) and International bonds (Green) were higher on the week.
+- U.S. bonds (Black) and International bonds (Green) were lower on the week.

-- Commodities were lower on the week with the U.S. Dollar index up +0.76%.
+- Commodities were higher on the week with the U.S. Dollar index up +0.31%.

-- US market equities are the top performing equity region year-to-date with Emerging markets lagging.
+- European market equities are the top performing equity region year-to-date with US markets lagging.

 The stock market is driven by a combination of corporate profits, trends, economic data, fund flows, expectations, greed, fear, opinions, analysis, geopolitical events and human nature.
 These variables are often in conflict with one another (especially in the short run) and form a sine-wave cycle of investor psychology which begins with optimism, peaks with euphoria, bottoms with despair and returns to optimism.